 Comparatively, the same PC Magazine study named Ooma Office as the #1 business VoIP system, lauded for its reliability, value, ease of use, minimal need for tech support.
-In fact, Ooma Office has been named the #1 phone service for the past seven years!
+In fact, Ooma Office has been named the #1 phone service for the past eight years!

 While Ooma was the top pick, Verizon scored as #11 in 2019, #12 in 2018 and #14 in 2017.

 Verizon and Ooma offer a similar set of business calling features including call hold, call transfer, conferencing, a mobile app, voicemail audio to email, and more.
 However, there are some feature differences, so review the two feature sets to see which service has the business tools that you need.

 In another independent review of Ooma Office, Business News Daily Senior Writer Chad Brooks anonymously called our customer service line several times.
 “During our calls, the Ooma representatives were helpful and friendly,” said Brooks.
 “They answered all of our questions clearly and thoroughly.
 Some of the other providers we spoke with didn’t provide the same level of detailed answers that Ooma did.”

 Monkey Business – stock.adobe.com

 The business phone costs are dramatically different between Ooma Office and Verizon Business Digital Voice.